-Final Programmatic Environmental Assessment Addressing Upgrade of the Stormwater Drainage System at Kirtland Air Force Base, New Mexico

-Responsible Agencies: United States Air Force (USAF), Air Force Global Strike Command, 377th Air Base Wing

-Cooperating Agencies: USAF invited the participation of the Albuquerque-Bernalillo County Water Utility Authority, Albuquerque Metropolitan Arroyo Flood Control Authority, Department of Energy, Federal Emergency Management Agency, and United States Army Corps of Engineers in the preparation of this Programmatic Environmental Assessment.
+1 Cover Sheet 2 3 4 Draft Programmatic Environmental Assessment Addressing Upgrade of the Stormwater Drainage System at Kirtland Air Force Base, New Mexico 5 6 Responsible Agencies: United States Air Force (USAF), Air Force Global Strike Command, 377th Air Base Wing 7 8 9 10 11 12 13 Cooperating Agencies: USAF invited the participation of the Albuquerque-Bernalillo County Water Utility Authority, Albuquerque Metropolitan Arroyo Flood Control Authority, Department of Energy, Federal Emergency Management Agency, and United States Army Corps of Engineers in the preparation of this Programmatic Environmental Assessment.
 The Albuquerque-Bernalillo County Water Utility Authority and Federal Emergency Management Agency have accepted to be Cooperating Agencies.
 The United States Army Corps of Engineers has agreed to review the draft documents during the scoping and public review periods.

-Affected Location: Kirtland Air Force Base (AFB), New Mexico

-Report Designation: Final Programmatic Environmental Assessment

-Abstract: USAF proposes to develop, upgrade, and maintain stormwater drainage systems and conduct arroyo repair and erosion control measures on USAF controlled lands at Kirtland AFB.
+14 Affected Location: Kirtland Air Force Base (AFB), New Mexico 15 Report Designation: Draft Programmatic Environmental Assessment 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 Abstract: USAF proposes to develop, upgrade, and maintain stormwater drainage systems and conduct arroyo repair and erosion control measures on USAF controlled lands at Kirtland AFB.
 Various portions of the stormwater drainage and arroyo systems on the installation are owned or maintained by either Kirtland AFB or the Albuquerque Metropolitan Arroyo Flood Control Authority; therefore, either organization could be conducting activities covered under the Proposed Action.
 The purpose of the Proposed Action is to meet current stormwater drainage system standards, reduce flooding and standing water issues, and address erosion and sedimentation transfer that occurs across the installation.
 The Proposed Action is needed because existing stormwater drainage facilities have deteriorated and clogged to the point where extensive work is needed to reestablish and maintain an effective stormwater drainage system.
 Ditches, culverts, pipes, and retention basins annually experience sediment build-up and substantial erosion due to monsoon storm events.
 Standing stormwater created by clogged ditches and flat ground surfaces poses hazards to traffic and undermines roads, parking lots, and foundations.
 Outdoor storage areas require berms and retention structures to control runoff.
 Revegetation and other measures are needed to control discharges of suspended solids.
 Outlet structures are nonexistent, causing erosion to arroyos during storms.
-Arroyo work is required to repair bed and bank erosion resulting in sediment transport and reduce the potential for additional damage in the future.
+Arroyo work is required to repair erosion damage and reduce the potential for additional damage in the future.
 The Proposed Action would reduce the velocity and energy of stormwater flows and detrimental effects of erosion and sedimentation into surface waters.

-Under the No Action Alternative, Kirtland AFB would take no action.
+35 36 37 38 39 Under the No Action Alternative, Kirtland AFB would take no action.
 Kirtland AFB would not develop, upgrade, and maintain stormwater drainage systems or conduct arroyo repair and erosion control measures.
-Stormwater drainage problems would worsen as existing facilities silt up and deteriorate further; damage to roads, parking lots, and foundations would increase, requiring costly repairs and worsening traffic hazards during heavy rains; and erosion of the arroyos on the installation would continue, negatively affecting Waters of the United States (i.e., Rio Grande River) downstream of the installation.
+Stormwater drainage problems would worsen as existing facilities silt up and deteriorate further; damage to roads, parking lots, and foundations would increase, requiring costly repairs and worsening traffic hazards during heavy rains; and erosion of the requiring costly repairs and worsening traffic hazards during heavy rains; and erosion of the arroyos on the installation would continue, negatively affecting Waters of the United States (i.e., Rio Grande River) downstream of the installation.

-This Programmatic Environmental Assessment analyzes the potential environmental impacts associated with the Proposed Action and alternatives, including the No Action Alternative, and aids in determining whether a Finding of No Significant Impact can be prepared or an Environmental Impact Statement is required.
+3 This Programmatic Environmental Assessment analyzes the potential environmental impacts 4 associated with the Proposed Action and alternatives, including the No Action Alternative, and 5 aids in determining whether a Finding of No Significant Impact can be prepared or an 6 Environmental Impact Statement is required.